-Your partner may be eligible to save on the cost of XIAFLEX with the Copay Assistance Program for XIAFLEX.
-If eligible, they may pay $0 out of pocket for XIAFLEX.* Find out more about the program and see if your partner may qualify on our Cost & Coverage page.
+Your partner may be eligible to save on the cost of XIAFLEX with the XIAFLEX Copay Assistance Program.
+If eligible, they should pay $0 out of pocket for XIAFLEX.* Find out more about the program and see if your partner may qualify on our Cost & Coverage page.

-*Most eligible patients with commercial insurance plans paid $0 copay for XIAFLEX.
-Based on analysis of claims filed November 2017 through April 2020.
+*Most eligible patients with commercial insurance plans should pay a $0 copay for XIAFLEX.
+Predictions based on historical analysis of claims filed September 2022 through August 2023.